yuzhang21/dataviz-project-cs573/README.md

 5. Add Pan and Zoom capability in the map view
 Because the map is relatively small, allow zoom and pan can allow user to review more details.
 And it can be reset together by the Reset button.

+6. Some nice to have performance improvements so that derived data doesn't have to be recalculated each time.
+The data loading and map drawing has been optimized.
+Other optimization may have limited effects because during interaction, the parameters are changing and the updates are often necessary.

 (The End)